wildxmxtt/Spotbot/README.md

     i.
 Grab the link to the chat you want the bot to run in; right click on a discord channel and select copyID (refimage11)

     j.
-Paste the ID you recieved in the "discord_channel" : "place playlist link here" inside of the setup.json file
+Paste the ID you recieved in the "discord_channel" : "place the discord channel you want the bot to read here" inside of the setup.json file

 3. Get spotify playlist link that the bot will add to